-The Commission regulates over 1,600 non-federal hydropower projects at over 2,500 dams pursuant to Part I of the FPA.
+The Commission regulates over 1,600 non-federal hydropower projects at over 2,500 dams, pursuant to Part I of the Federal Power Act (FPA).
 Together, these projects represent about 56 gigawatts of hydropower capacity, which is more than half of all the hydropower capacity in the United States.
-Together, public and private hydropower capacity total about eight percent of U.S. electric generation capacity.
+Public and private hydropower capacity together total about 8 percent of U.S. electric generation capacity.